JackAdams/constellation/README.md

 `callback: "myCallBack"` will fire the `"myCallBack"` function every time the tab header is clicked. `"myCallBack"` must be registered as shown in the API section below.

+`addBaseClass: "my-custom-class"` will add `my-custom-class` to the container `<div>` of the Constellation widget. [constellation:position](https://github.com/JackAdams/constellation-position) is an example of a plugin that uses this.

+`title: "Title when I hover over tab"` will give the tab a title.
+But use this sparingly -- a descriptive tab name is far better.
+(Note: the tab name bar also gets the class `Constellation_tab_constellation_plugin_<name>` automatically, so you can target it for styling if you need to.)

 You can also set `id: "unique-id-for-my-tab"` if you like, but unless two plugins share the same name, this isn't going to be necessary.

 __Note__: make sure you put `debugOnly: true` in your package's `Package.describe({ ... });`